 “Forgive yourself for not knowing better at the time.
 Forgive yourself for giving away your power.
 Forgive yourself for past behaviors.
 Forgive yourself for the survival patterns and traits you picked up while enduring trauma.
 Forgive yourself for being who you needed to be.”-Audrey Kitching

-As a result of finding a tribe of strong women, I have been inspired myself to do the same for others, to empower and encourage.
+As a result of finding strong women, I have been inspired myself to do the same for others, to empower and encourage.
 I will support wholeheartedly, and I promise you, I can and will be your biggest cheerleader!

 But let me be honest.
 It has not always been this way.
 While it’s hard to admit, I can tell you I have also been the unkind and mean girl.
 But why?
 At that time in my life, I believed that was who I needed to be in order to be accepted.
 But oh boy, I was wrong.